Adirondack Outdoor Leadership SemesterFALL 2019

 Click on “Certifications” to see more options.

 As part of this unique semester, students will have the opportunity to attain professional certifications.
 Certifications are offered through partner organizations and each have specific criteria that must be met by each student in order to be awarded certification; taking the certification course does not mean a student will become certified.
-Some accrediting organizations also require prior experience or skill level in order to even take the course – for example, the AMGA Climbing Wall Instructor certification.
-This higher standard allows PSC students to reach higher-than-entry level skills and certifications, but may also mean that some NOLS/PSC Leadership Semester participants may not meet the required pre-requisites set forth by a certifying organization.
-Participation in each certification opportunity is NOT required by any NOLS/PSC Leadership Semester participant.
+This higher standard allows PSC students to reach higher-than-entry level skills and certifications.
+To keep the semester fees down and to accomodate students with existing certifications and varying levels of interest/skills, the first three certifications listed are automatically included in the semester; the last two are optional.